nestauk/flow-temp-toolkit/src/index.md

     alt: Nesta logo
 layout: home
 title: Help your users turn down their flow temperature.
-tagline: Tested principles, guidance and resources to help your users lower their combi boilers flow temperatures, save money and reduce their carbon emissions.
 shortcuts:
   - title: I want to build my own services and advice
-    description:
-      Principles and tested service patterns for organisations that offer advice direct to consumers
+    description: Principles and tested service patterns for organisations that offer advice direct to consumers
     url: /principles/
   - title: I want to see examples of how this has been done
-    description:
-      See best practice from organisations across the energy and consumer support world
+    description: See best practice from organisations across the energy and consumer support world
     url: /evidence/
   - title: I want a tool to share with users